cmlund2610-dev/SubZero/BRAND_STYLE_GUIDE.md

 ## 📐 Spacing System

-SubZero uses an 8px base grid for consistent spacing and rhythm.
+subzero uses an 8px base grid for consistent spacing and rhythm.

 ### Spacing Scale